open-component-model/ocm/docs/reference/ocm.md

 The value can be a simple type or a json string for complex values.
 The following attributes are supported:
+- <code>github.com/mandelsoft/logforward</code>: *logconfig* Logging config structure used for config forwarding

+  THis attribute is used to specify a logging configuration intended to be forwarded to other tool.
+  (For example: TOI passes this config to the executor)

 - <code>github.com/mandelsoft/oci/cache</code> [<code>cache</code>]: *string*

   Filesystem folder to use for caching OCI blobs